Skip to Content

 Highlights of the day

-• The walk from Rifugio Elisabetta took us past the Casermetta information centre, which is housed in the old Italian border post that has now been restored.
-We loved the view from the balcony with a board naming all the mountain peaks in view, and the information displays inside about the history, flora and fauna of the area.
+• The walk from Rifugio Elisabetta took us past the Casermetta information centre.
+It is housed in the old Italian border post that has now been restored.
+We loved the view from the balcony with a board naming all the mountain peaks in view.
+There’s information displays inside about the history, flora and fauna of the area.

-• The view from Col de la Seigne at 2500m with panoramic views, down the valley towards Valon de la Lée Blanche on the Italian side, with the end of Vallée des Glaciers in sight on the French side.
+• The view from Col de la Seigne at 2500m with panoramic views.
+Down the valley towards Valon de la Lée Blanche on the Italian side.
+The end of Vallée des Glaciers in sight on the French side.
 We sat beside the rocky cairn at the peak in the sunshine and looked at all the peaks marked on the metal viewing table.
-This Col, which forms the border between Italy and France saw fierce fighting between the Alpiniste troops of both countries during the Second World War, so it was wonderful to pass so freely and peacefully from one country to the next.
+This Col forms the border between Italy and France.
+It saw fierce fighting between the Alpiniste troops of both countries during the Second World War.
+It was wonderful to pass so freely and peacefully from one country to the next.

-• A pleasant lunch at the picnic tables outside Refuge de Mottets, with a view down the valley while a galloping white horse and farting donkey entertained us with their antics.
+• A pleasant lunch at the picnic tables outside Refuge de Mottets.
+We enjoyed a view down the valley while a galloping white horse and farting donkey entertained us with their antics.

 Left: Auberge de Mottets, Right: Reservoir near Chapieux on the Tour de Mont Blanc Photo: Heatheronhertravels.com